 In particular, the Study Group seeks inputs on the following topics:

 (1) Further refinement of the submitted draft PAR and Five Criteria Statement.
-These are also subject to comments from with the IEEE 802 Executive Committee.
+These are also subject to comments from the IEEE 802 Executive Committee.

 (2) Applications of a standard on Mobile Broadband Network Performance Measurements, highlighting the specific requirements that would follow.